On Bi-R-Diagonal Pairs of Operators: Preliminaries and Notation

+therefore if $\kappa_{\chi,\tau}(c_1,\ldots,c_n)\neq 0$, then for $V\in\tau$ the sequence $(c_1,\ldots,c_n)|_V$ must be of even length and be $*$-alternating when read with the indices in the induced $\chi|_V$-order, since the pair $(X,Y)$ is bi-R-diagonal.
+In particular, this clearly implies that every block $V$ of $\tau$ must contain an even number of elements and that the indices in $V$ corresponding to elements in the set $\{X,Y\}$ are in bijection with the indices in $V$ corresponding to elements in the set $\{X^*,Y^*\}$.
+Clause $(ii)$ follows directly by the characterization of bi-freeness in terms of the vanishing of mixed bi-free cumulants (Theorem \ref{equivbifree}). \end{proof}

-In analogy to the case of free probability and free Haar unitaries, we will define the notion of a bi-Haar unitary pair of operators and compute its bi-free $\ast$-cumulants.
+Towards providing canonical examples of bi-R-diagonal pairs of operators, in analogy to the case of free probability and free Haar unitaries, we will define the notion of a bi-Haar unitary pair of operators and compute its bi-free $*$-cumulants.
 Bi-Haar unitary pairs will act as both the prototypical examples and building blocks of bi-R-diagonal pairs (see Theorem \ref{invdistr}).
 First, we recall the definition of a free Haar unitary.

-\begin{definition} Let $(B,\psi)$ be a non-commutative $\ast$-probability space.
-A unitary $v\in B$ is called a \textit{free Haar unitary} if for all $n\in\Z$ we have that:
+\begin{definition} Let $(B,\psi)$ be a non-commutative $*$-probability space.
+A unitary $v\in B$ is called a \textit{Haar unitary} if for all $n\in\Z$ we have that: